kataipan/Job-Scraper/README.txt

 	The main script is ScrapeJobs_fast.py.

 	For a search to work, you need to enter keywords for the search (e.g.
-	"Data Scientist"), Cities to search and the search radius in a list, as well asthe platform you want to search.
+	"Data Scientist"), Cities to search and the search radius in a list, as well as the platform you want to search.

 	Additionally, you can also enter a list of exclusion words.
 	Any jobs that contain these terms will be deleted from the list as well.

 	You have the option to pick between a fast variant, that just performs one request per URL, and a slower one, that requests the indivudal job 		listings for a detailed description as mouseover text in the results 			page.
 This second round of requests is done after doubles and exclusion 		words are removed, but it is still a lot slower!

 	Lastly, if you have previously performed job searches, the data of these scraping attempts will be saved in the Results folder.
 You can compare 	your current results with previous ones and either a) keep them in the 			list, where they will be marked blue, while new jobs are green or b) 	remove them from the result list.

 Options in detail:-------------------------------------------------------------------------